nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a transaction to the client at the specified `INDEX`
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The amount should be a number of up to two decimal places containing only digits (`0 - 9`) and one decimal point (`.`) if needed. e.g. `10, 100.5, 1000.55`
+* The amount should be a number of up to two decimal places containing only digits (`0 - 9`), one decimal point (`.`) if needed and one minus sign (`-`) if needed. e.g. `10, -100.5, 1000.55`
-* If the amount includes a decimal point, there should be at least one digit before the decimal point. e.g. `0.5`
+* If the amount includes a decimal point, there should be at least one digit before and one digit after the decimal point. e.g. `0.5`
+* If the amount includes a minus sign, the minus sign should be the first character e.g. `-100`
 * The date should be in the format `YYYY-MM-DD` e.g. `2024-12-20`

 <box type="warning" seamless>